paulodutra/opentelemetry-js-test-manual-instrumentation/README.md

 This project is a clone of the repository: https://github.com/kubowania/opentelemetry-movies-microservices

+The project uses opentelemetry-js in version 0.16.0 and following the instructions on this link: https://github.com/open-telemetry/opentelemetry-js/tree/v0.16.0/getting-started

 1. to start this app run to start a zipkin container

 ```